tsightler/ring-mqtt/README.md

 - Consistent topic creation based on location/device ID
 - Arm/Disarm via alarm control panel MQTT object
 - Arm/Disarm commands are monitored for success and retried (default up to 12x with 10 second interval)
-- Contact Sensors
-- Motion Sensors
+- Contact and Motion Sensors
+- Smoke/CO2 Detector (experimental/testing needed, does not currently support smoke/co2 listener)
+- Ring integrated door locks (status and lock control)
 - Multiple alarm support
 - Monitors websocket connection to each alarm and sets reachability status of socket is unavailable, resends device state when connection is established
 - Can monitor Home Assistant MQTT birth message to trigger automatic resend of configuration data after restart.
 The script will automatically resend device config/state 30 seconds after receiving online message from Home Assistant.
 This keeps you from having to restart the script after a Home Assistant restart.